LucaRainone/0xbitcoin-miner/README.md

       "contract select 0x####" - Select a PoW token contract to mine

-      "config gasprice #" - Set the gasprice used to submit PoW to the token smartcontract "config cpu_threads #" - Set the number of CPU cores to use for mining "config web3provider http://----:####" - Set the web3 provider url for submitting ethereum transactions
+      "config gasprice #" - Set the gasprice used to submit PoW to the token smartcontract "config cpu_threads #" - DISABLED
+      "config web3provider http://----:####" - Set the web3 provider url for submitting ethereum transactions "config throttle #" - Set the cycle power in order to control CPU usage (default 5000) "config solution_engine #" - random or sequential.
+The last choice should improve performance

       "pool mine" - Begin mining into a pool
       "pool list" - List the selected mining pool